kvarak/dnd/docs/_Folk/beastfolk.md

 <div class="columnsthree">

 - **Scent**.
-You have proficiency with the Perception skill and advantage on checks made to perceive something by smell.
+The *Perception - Sense-smell* skill costs 0 to you.
 In addition you can track by scent.

 - **Trailblazer**.
-You to move an additional 5 feet when taking the dash action.
+You to move an additional 5 ft when taking the dash action.

 </div>